 - perfusion status of hand

-figures: demonstrating normal AIN and abnormal AIN function (right).
+Figure: Demonstration of normal anterior interosseous nerve (AIN) and abnormal AIN function (right).
 In the figure at the right, the IP joint of the thumb and the DIP joint of the index finger will not flex normally when the AIN is injured.
 When the AIN is injured the flexor pollicis longus and flexor digitorum profundus do not work and thus the patient cannot make an "OK" sign.

 Fractures of the ulnar and radial shaft can occur across all age groups, but are most common in children.
 Indeed, mid-shaft forearm fractures are among the most common type of fracture in children.
 This type of injury is most often the consequence of direct trauma, frequentyly from a fall on an outstretched hand from a large height.

 Other populations at risk are adults or children involved in events such as traffic accidents and sports injuries, commonly from mountain biking and skating.
 Osteoporosis, mostly occurring in postmenopausal women, is commonly associated with forearm fractures, although fractures in this population are most often present in the distal forearm near the wrist.

 A forearm shaft fracture should be readily diagnosed from radiography.
 As such, there is no "differential" diagnosis list, per se; the question is either about what other injuries may be present, or whether the fracture was caused by some underlying abnormality such as osteoporosis.

 Additional injuries that may be seen with Monteggia fractures, for example, include possible olecranon fracture-dislocation; radial head or coronoid fractures or lateral collateral ligament injury.

 Secondary injuries include not only damage to the elbow or wrist, but otherwise more distal unrelated injuries simply sustained at the same time.

 Osteoporosis should be considered if the mechanism of injury suggests particularly low energy.

 Fractures through a pre-existing lesion (a so-called "pathological fracture", for example, one occurring in a bone with a tumor or Paget's disease) are rare but possible.

 Radiographs that are inadequately broad, ie do not visualize the elbow and wrist may lead to missed diagnoses involving those regions.